JoshuaSmart-Olufemi/sql-cohort-analysis/README.md

  `collector_tstamp`: Time stamp for the event recorded by the collector

- `user_id`: Unique ID for a JustWatch site and app user (assume this to be an actual user, ignoring details about cross-device usage)
+ `user_id`: Unique ID for a company site and app user (assume this to be an actual user, ignoring details about cross-device usage)

 - Every event in events represents a user interaction